June 17-19, 2019 in Stockholm, Sweden

 Papers must be submitted in a form suitable for anonymous review: no author names or affiliations may appear on the title page, and papers should avoid revealing their identity in the text.
 When referring to your previous work, do so in the third person, as though it were written by someone else.
 Only blind the reference itself in the (unusual) case that a third-person reference is infeasible.
 Contact the program chairs if you have any questions.
 Papers that are not properly anonymized may be rejected without review.

 Papers must not exceed 15 pages total (including the references and appendices).
-Detailed formatting requirements follow later.
-Authors are strongly encouraged to use the IEEE conference proceedings templates.
+Papers must be typeset in LaTeX in A4 format (not "US Letter") using the IEEE conference proceeding template with the appropriate options [LaTeX template, Template instructions, IEEE Template Repository].
 Failure to adhere to the page limit and formatting requirements can be grounds for rejection.

 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.
 Your document should render correctly in Adobe Reader XI and when printed in black and white.

 Papers must be submitted at https://eurosp19.hotcrp.com/ and may be updated at any time until the submission deadline expires.